Tributes pour in for groundbreaking actor Sidney Poitier

 “If you wanted the sky I would write across the sky in letters that would soar a thousand feet high.: To Sir… with Love.
 Sir Sidney Poitier R.I.P.
 He showed us how to reach for the stars. — Actor and TV personality Whoopi Goldberg, on Twitter.

 “Sidney Poitier, your last sunset with us is the dawn of many generations rising in the path of light you blazed.
-We will always hold you in our hearts and forever speak your name. — Actor and director Debbie Allen, on Twitter.
+We will always hold you in our hearts and forever speak your name.” — Director and actor Debbie Allen, on Twitter.

+“The last time I saw Sidney was at a golf course in LA.
+I saw him across the room and walked toward him with my hand out to shake his.
+Ignoring my hand, he opened both of his arms wide and embraced me warmly.
+Then he let me go and held me at arm’s length staring me in my eyes and said in his signature cadence, ‘I dig what you do, my man.’
+I almost fainted.” — Actor Don Cheadle, in a statement.

 “One of the greatest actors of his generation.
 We all have our Poitier era.
 Growing up in the ’70s I’d have to say that maybe ‘Uptown Saturday Night’ was the first movie I ever watched. … Rest in peace.
 And thank you.” — Musician Questlove, on Instagram.

 “Few artists have contributed more to the Civil Rights Movement than Sidney Poitier.
 As an actor, he was determined not to be defined by his race, but he pointedly refused roles that perpetuated negative stereotypes.
-His charm and grace, both onscreen and off, helped to open hearts and minds as the nation challenged segregation and discrimination.” — Marc H. Morial, president and CEO of the National Urban League.
+His charm and grace, both onscreen and off, helped to open hearts and minds as the nation challenged segregation and discrimination.” — Marc H. Morial, president and CEO of the National Urban League, in a statement.

 “He single-handedly changed the face of the Leading Man.
 I had the honor to thank him in person and, in his kindness and grace, he said, “You’re a leading man, Lou, because you’re a good actor.” — Actor Lou Diamond Phillips, on Twitter.